-Jenny has previously lectured at UniSA teaching law to social work and social science students and worked at their Research and Education Unit on Gendered Violence on police responses to family violence.
-She serves on the Management Committee of the Centre for Crime Policy and Research at Flinders University and is also a Collaborator at the Research Unit for the Study of Society, Law and Religion at Adelaide Law School.
+Jenny has previously lectured at UniSA teaching law to social work and social science students and worked at their Research and Education Unit on Gendered Violence on police responses to domestic and family violence.
+She is the College Disability Academic Advisor for the College of Business Government and Law.
+She served on the Management Committee of the Centre for Crime Policy and Research at Flinders University from 2015-2019, and was a Flinders Law Indigenous Students Mentor from 2008-2020.

 2018 Law Foundation of South Australia Research Grant